After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 - We have seen private people try to resell Machu Picchu entry tickets.
 Do not buy Machu Picchu tickets (or Inca Trail permits) from a private party.
 They are not transferrable.
 Click here to read more.

-- If any agency tells you they can get you entry tickets to Machu Picchu and you can't see availability on the official website, (see the link below) please walk away.
-No. Actually you should run!
-No one can buy tickets when they're sold out.
-Agencies and tour operators cannot pre-buy or store Machu Picchu entry tickets.
+- Agencies and tour operators cannot pre-buy or store Machu Picchu entry tickets.
 The official government website that shows ticket availability can be viewed by anyone and is the only source for buying all entry tickets.
 This is the same website that tour operators use to buy tickets for their groups.
-HERE IS THE OFFICIAL LINK TO MACHU PICCHU WEBSITE.
+HERE IS THE LINK TO THE OFFICIAL MACHU PICCHU WEBSITE.

 - Latam Airlines now has direct flights from Cusco, Peru to Santiago, Chile.
 Flights are limited to certain days of the week.